cesarcas1994/backend-test-MEN/README.md

 ### API Cloud version

-In order to put the application online, a web application was created in azure using a CI-CD with this repository.
+In order to put the application online, a web application was created in azure using a CD with this repository.

 so to test the online api you should only change: